-We calculate aggregate price markups and wage markdowns as follows where S_t is the set of firms observed in year t, $s{\mu,i,t}$ and $s{\nu,i,t}$ are the weights for the aggregate markup and markdown, respectively.
-In our main specification for both markups and markdowns, we utilize the estimates that impose the CRS restriction.
-We use sales and the wage bill in the sample as the weight in the main specification for the aggregate markup and aggregate markdown, respectively.
-Figures 1 and 2 show the evolution of the aggregate markup and markdown from 1977 to 2019, respectively.
-While the aggregate markup remains relatively stable throughout the period, the aggregate markdown exhibits a significant upward trend.
-Starting at approximately 1.20 in 1977, the markdown steadily increases until the early 1990s.
-Between 1993 and 1997, it rises
+We calculate aggregate price markups and wage markdowns as follows where S_t is the set of firms observed in year t, and $s{\mu,i,t}$ and $s{\nu,i,t}$ denote the weights for the aggregate markup and markdown, respectively.
+In our baseline specification, we use the CRS-restricted estimates for both markups and markdowns, weighting by sales for the aggregate markup and by the wage bill for the aggregate markdown.
+Figures 1 and 2 plot the evolution of these indices from 1977 to 2019.
+Because the absolute levels of markup and markdown may be unidentified as we discussed in the last section, we report index versions normalized to one in 1977; this preserves all trends and cross-sectional rankings and covariances.
+Details on our index construction, which is slightly more involved than simply normalizing the 1977 value, are provided in Appendix B.